 Louisiana's Food: An Insider's Guide

-Like our music, good food is found everywhere in Louisiana.
+Like our music, great food is everywhere.

 - Andouille (AHN-do-ee) is a spicy sausage.